Unplugged (Alice in Chains album): Preparation

+The Harvey Theater (pictured 2013), previously known as the Majestic Theater, was the concert's venue.

 Alice in Chains had limited experience performing acoustically in a live setting.
 Prior to the Jar of Flies era, the band took part in an acoustic benefit concert in early January 1994 for John Norwood Fisher of Fishbone, who was having difficulty paying legal fees.
 (Note: According to Variety, the band was expected to showcase new material from the then-upcoming Jar of Flies, but Cantrell said in 1996 that the band performed four songs from Sap instead.)
 Being the first time the band deviated from their electric, heavier sound in a live setting, fans at the performance were disappointed with the drastic change in sound.
-In order to "expand" the sound and simplify the performance of the songs, the band invited their friend, guitarist Scott Olson from fellow Seattle-based band Heart.
-Alice in Chains had collaborated with Heart on multiple occasions before.
+In order to "expand" the sound and simplify the performance for their second attempt at an acoustic set, the band invited guitarist Scott Olson from fellow Seattle-based band Heart to join them for the show.
+Alice in Chains had collaborated with Heart members on multiple occasions before.
 On Sap, vocalist Ann Wilson performed backing vocals on two songs; one of them, "Brother", was recorded for Unplugged.

 Rehearsals began in Seattle, but were continuously hampered with problems.
 According to Kinney, there was "barely any rehearsing at all, guys not showing up — the same shit".
 Cantrell agreed, "everyone always show[ed] up at different times and we usually just end up talking and goofing around anyway. [...]
 We always kind of end up flying by the seat of our pants."
 Coletti was never aware of the continuing issues the band was facing in the lead up to the performance.
 When he first visited the band, he was impressed with Staley's condition.
 He was even more so when he heard Staley sing during rehearsals, stating that choosing the band to perform was "already a home run — this was a slam dunk."
 In early April 1996, the band arrived in New York to prepare for the show.
 Alice in Chains producer Toby Wright was brought back to produce the taping of the Unplugged show; the band rehearsed at Sony Music Studios with Wright, and he was also pleased with what he heard.